An honor society for two-year colleges

 Making the Most of your Membership

-Remember, there are many benefits to being an active member, including opportunities to contribute to the school and greater community, to meet fellow interesting PTK members from TC3 and other colleges, and to get the most out of your school work!
+Remember, there are many benefits to being an active member, including opportunities to contribute to the school and greater community, to meet fellow PTK members from Tompkins Cortland and other colleges, and to get the most out of your academic work!